vcoppo23/Robocup/README.md

 # Robocup
 Creates a website that takes user inputs via a ps4 controller to control the robot

+Note: This is for when the raspberry pis are connected to an ethernet switch and then to the laptop

 ## Installation:
+# Laptop
+Download and install DHCP Server, and follow [This tutorial](https://youtu.be/oM2zVD9rL8I) to get things set up.
+(Note: When using DHCP with your raspberry pi's, they won't have internet, so download and install all required dependencies on them beforehand).

+# Motor Controller Pi
 Clone the repo into your Raspberry Pi with
 ```bash
 git clone https://github.com/vcoppo23/Robocup.git